roberto-butti/some-drops-of-javascript/src/content/docs/02-array/14_array-slice.md

   label: Extracting Array
 ---

-## Extracting Part of an Array: `slice()`
+## Extracting part of an Array: `slice()`

-The `slice()` method in JavaScript is used to extract a section of an array and return it as a new array without modifying the original array.
-This method is useful when you want to work with a portion of an array without affecting the original one.
+The `slice()` method in JavaScript extracts a section of an array and returns it as a new array without modifying the original array.
+This method is helpful when working with a portion of an array without affecting the original one.

 The `slice()` function takes two arguments: the start index (inclusive) and the end index (exclusive).
 The range defined by these indices is used to select elements from the array.